“So, who makes rice whisky in your village?” E. asked.

 As we sat in the main room, a small man with a wispy beard and camouflage pants came in, and looked dubiously at the three foreigners.
 E. favored him with a big smile and asked him his name in Thai.
 He murmured something, and continued to look at each of us in turn, an air of blank incomprehension on his face.
 G. appeared at the door of the kitchen.

 “And the hardest worker.
-Then he drink too much.”
+Then he drank too much.”
 She made a corkscrew motion with her finger by her head.

 After lunch, we went for a walk around the outskirts of the village.
 Heading back towards the main street, we stopped in at a house where G. conferred briefly with a gray-haired woman with the distinguished air of a retired schoolteacher.
 A hundred-baht note changed hands, and the gray-haired woman began to fill a large plastic bag with the honey-colored contents of the ceramic demijohn at her feet.